Abhishek4613/JavaScript/2.Fundamentals of JavaScript/A.Fundamentals of JavaScript Part A.md

 **Type Casting**: Explicit type conversion, also known as type casting, occurs when the programmer explicitly converts one type of data to another type.
 This is done using a type cast operator, such as Number(), String(), Boolean() etc.

+## JavaScript Falsy and Truly Values

+Falsy values are those that evaluate to false when treated as a Boolean, and truthy values are those that evaluate to true when treated as a Boolean.

+In JavaScript, the following values are considered falsy:

+false
+null
+undefined
+0
+NaN
+'' (An Empty String)

+All other values in JavaScript are considered truthy.

 ## JavaScript Operators

 ### A. JavaScript Arithmatic Operators